-30 Years Ago: Rain Parade’s ‘Emergency Third Rail Power Trip’ Album Released
+The Story of Rain Parade’s Paisley Underground Classic, ‘Emergency Third Rail Power Trip’

-Of all of the albums released under the umbrella of the fabled Paisley Underground scene of the early 1980s, few still shine as bright 30 years later as the Rain Parade's debut, Emergency Third Rail Power Trip.
+Of all of the albums released under the umbrella of the fabled Paisley Underground scene of the early '80s, few still shine as bright today as the Rain Parade's debut, Emergency Third Rail Power Trip.

-‘1 Hour & 1/2 Ago‘ sounds like a battle between Television and Buffalo Springfield as the guitars duel it out in shards of raw beauty, while ‘Carolyn's Song‘ radiates with the late-night desperation of Alex Chilton via Big Star's ’3rd.’
-This song was later covered by This Mortal Coil, and it remains one of the band's most haunting songs.
+"1 Hour & 1/2 Ago" sounds like a battle between Television and Buffalo Springfield as the guitars duel it out in shards of raw beauty, while "Carolyn's Song" radiates with the late-night desperation of Alex Chilton via Big Star's Third.
+It was later covered by This Mortal Coil, and it remains one of the band's most haunting songs.

-Side two begins with one of the band's best songs, 'Look What She's Done to Your Mind.’
-Though the album version is not without merit, it is the original single version (totally different recording that preceded the album) that may be the band's crowning moment.
+Side two begins with one of the band's best songs, 'Look What She's Done to Your Mind."
+Though the album version is not without merit, it is the original single version (a totally different recording that preceded the album) that may be the band's crowning moment.
 That single rings out with glistening guitars and a warm and wonderful melody.
 If it were some lost single from 1966, collectors would be falling all over themselves to rave about it.

-‘Saturday's Asylum‘ is without question, one of the album's high points.
+"Saturday's Asylum" is without question, one of the album's high points.
 It's on this track, that everything about the Rain Parade sound gels perfectly.
 The guitars and vocal harmonies push forth in solid technicolor brilliance as a particularly fuzzed-out guitar solo carries the song to its conclusion.
-The album ends with the dramatic ‘Kaleidoscope,’ which is a thing of beauty for all of its nearly six minutes.
-The stuttering drum beat pays slight homage to ‘Tomorrow Never Knows,’ while the guitars shimmer and the organ shines.
-Psychedelic?
-Perhaps!
-Bologna?
-Perhaps not!
+The album ends with the dramatic "Kaleidoscope," which is a thing of beauty for all of its nearly six minutes.
+The stuttering drum beat pays slight homage to "Tomorrow Never Knows" while the guitars shimmer and the organ shines.

 Shortly after the tour that followed the album's release, band leader David Roback left the band.
 Along with Kendra Smith, who had just fled the Dream Syndicate, they would form Clay Allison, which ultimately became Opal, which, in turn, would become Mazzy Star.
 It was in that context that Roback would finally hit pay dirt.
 Much to his credit, he did so without altering his approach very much at all.